tomfyfe85/bank_tech_test-/README.md

 statement.printStatement()

-### _This is written in JavaScript, to be run on node and tested with jest so please see below for installation guidance if needed so please use node to run_
+### _This is written in JavaScript, to be run on node and tested with jest so please see below for installation guidance if needed.
+Please use node to run_

 **Javascript install in command line:** <br/>
 curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.1/install.sh | bash